How to Optimize Your Ecommerce Checkout Process For Better Customer Experience in 2020

 The Ideal Ecommerce Checkout Process: 7 Steps

-Although the checkout process may seem fairly straightforward, you would be surprised to know how many businesses fail to create a seamless experience for their customers.
+Although the checkout process may seem pretty straightforward, you would be surprised how many businesses fail to create a seamless customer experience.

-In this section, we’ll go through the steps involved in a normal ecommerce checkout process.
+In this section, we’ll go through the steps of a normal ecommerce checkout process.

 1. Initiate checkout

-They have browsed through your site and finally chose what they want to buy.
-The checkout process begins when your customer hits the “Add to Cart” button.
+After browsing your site, they finally choose what they want to buy.
+Checkout begins when your customer hits the “Add to Cart” button.

 This button should ideally trigger your checkout flow.
 The selected items are added temporarily to their online shopping cart and can be accessed until they finish the checkout process or log out of your site.

-Users then get directed to the checkout page and have to follow the steps from there.
+Users are then directed to the checkout page and must follow the steps from there.
 This is how checkout is initiated.

 2. (Optional) Login or signup

-Once your customer initiates checkout, you can then prompt him to log in or signup to your website.
+Once your customer initiates checkout, you can prompt him to log in or sign up for your website.
 This step is optional.

 The signup form can have as little as 2-3 fields for the user’s name, email address, and password.

-It is not always advantageous to have a forceful signup page during the checkout process even though it may seem like this is the best way to capture the user’s details for further correspondence.
-We will discuss why a little later during this article.
+It is not always advantageous to have a forceful signup page during checkout, even though it may seem like this is the best way to capture the user’s details for further correspondence.
+We will discuss why a little later in this article.

 Once the user has signed up or logged in, he moves on to the next step.